virgo47/javasimon/minis/BorneoLang.md

 ## Generic ideas or questions

-* No language-level serialization - Brian Goetz could go on about this forever: https://youtu.be/K__bKr5mGXY
+* No language-level serialization - Brian Goetz could go on about this forever
 * Operator overloading for sure.
 * "Code-literals", not just class, but also methods, fields, anything.
 This can help with some problems currently solved by reflection, meta-programming, things like JPA where you need to